-This post may contain affiliate links, meaning I may receive a small commission if you make a purchase through any links that you click.
+This post on adult ADHD tools may contain affiliate links, meaning I may receive a small commission if you make a purchase through any links that you click.
 I only recommend tools I truly believe in.
 Proceeds are used to help grow the Adulting With ADHD universe – thank you for your support!

 In the era of COVID-19, it’s even more important to have access to this person remotely and regardless of whether you have health insurance.
 And even though I have a very good therapist, sometimes I’m not able to get in right away.
-As a result, I’ve been using BetterHelp (aff) for my immediate therapy needs.
+Although I have a local therapist now, there are times when I’ve looked to BetterHelp (aff) for my immediate therapy needs.

 All counselors are licensed, accredited professionals.
 Their monthly subscription model could be more affordable than traditional therapy options currently available to you.
 If not, financial aid is available to those who qualify.
 You can communicate with your therapist as often as you want and whenever you feel it’s needed via text, talk, phone, & video.

 4. Send your first message

 Here’s an interview I did with therapist Haesue Jo of BetterHelp on how to know if a therapist is a good fit.